 My father-in-law is a keen gardener and he always has broad beans fresh from his orto this time of year.
 My nonna would transform them into a soup she called pasta e fagioli.
 My in-laws eat them raw with sharp pecorino cheese.
 I’ve settled for something in between for today’s recipe – Pasta Primavera or Italian spring vegetable pasta with broad beans and sausage.

 This recipe is actually one of Giulio’s creations.
 He is always inventing new pasta recipes.
 A couple of months ago, we ate variations of cacio e pepe for an entire week.
 Before that it was 50 shades of Amatriciana.
 When Giulio becomes obsessed with a pasta sauce, he makes it non stop.
+He even got a meat dehydrator just to serve us jerky along with the pasta.

 My nonna’s pasta e fagioli is a heavy wintery soup with really rich meaty flavours.
 Since we’re heading into spring, I wanted something lighter that can been thrown together quickly for a mid-week dinner.
 So instead of slowly braising the meat, I’ve opted for a spiced sausage.
 Pork and fennel works great, but so would any spicy Italian sausage you can find.
+If you enjoy trying new kinds of sausage, learn more at DCWCasing.com about new sausage casings you should look for at your local stores.

 But the ingredient I am the most excited about, aside from the broad beans, is the pasta in my spring vegetable pasta recipe!